-Transfers to the General Fund are projected to be \$144,911.
+Transfers to the General Fund are projected to be \$154,906.
 Transfers are made from each department/fund to the General Fund to cover certain fees.
 Most expenses will be charged directly to the departments in FY 2025-26 to increase transparancy.
 The overall affect to the General Fund and Departments will be minimal because expenses and transfers nearly offset each other.
-Urban Renewal \$50,000 payment has been reclassified to Intergovenmental Revenue from transfer recenue.
+The overall affect in the past has been a net revenue gain to the General Fund.

-Total amount of revenue for the General Fund is projected to be \$12,964,099.
-Total fund resources are \$6,842,229.
-This amount includes the potential grant receipts and a \$700,000 potential loan proceeds for a new Community Development building and potential grant revenue or \$1,100,000 for park improvements.
+Total amount of revenue for the General Fund is projected to be \$12,924,094.
+Total fund resources are \$6,802,224.
+This amount includes the potential grant receipts and a \$700,000 potential loan proceeds for a new Community Development building.